 - Generous amounts of free content and education just for registering

-- DARS proprietary metric provides a solid ratings score for investors to help anchor their decisions on stock selection
+- DARS proprietary metric provides a solid rating score for investors to help anchor their decisions on stock selection

-- Constant flow of news, blogs and articles can only improve user’s knowledge
+- A constant flow of news, blogs, and articles can only improve the user’s knowledge

 - Nice detailed explanations, examples and step-by-step instructions to implement strategies

-- Convenient one-stop shop for all things dividend-related
+- A convenient one-stop-shop for all things dividend-related

 - Dividend portfolio investing may become a “crowded” trade with so many new investors engaging in this endeavor

 - With so much good content, it’s tempting to jump headfirst into the strategies without knowing the risk factors